Confirm-Solutions/confirmasaurus/README.md

 ## Mono-repo?

 Because it's less effort!

-We still split out some pieces of the repo into separate components because they have special needs:
-- The `imprint` library needs to be open-source!
+We still split out `imprint` since it needs to be open source!
-- The `noteopteryx` repo is nice to be able to load up separately.
-(This might change.)

 The tool we use to split the repo is `git subtree`.
 See here for a nice introduction:
 [An introduction to git subtree](https://www.atlassian.com/git/tutorials/git-subtree)